Skip to content

 • API token: In the bottom-left corner of the Neptune app, expand your user menu and select Get your API token.
 If you need the token of a service account, go to the workspace or project settings and enter the Service accounts settings.

 • Project name: Your full project name has the form workspace-name/project-name.
-You can copy it from the project menu ( Edit project details).
+You can copy it from the project menu ( Details & privacy).

 If you're working in Google Colab, you can set your credentials with the os and getpass libraries: